nessico/pubBanking/README.md

 ## Please read the banking documentation to gain a technical understanding first.
+Pages:
-Page 9 for system architecture
+* 9 for system architecture
+* 17 behavioral modeling
+* 22 implementation
+* 28 for workflow

 ## Getting started